mavryk-network/mavryk-taquito/README.md

 ## Contributors Getting Started

-You would like to make a contribution to Taquito?
+You would like to make a contribution to Webmavryk?
 Wonderful!
 Please read on.

-### Setup and build the Taquito project
+### Setup and build the Webmavryk project

 *It is important to perform the following in the stated order*